 ULE 7972 is a titania-silicate glass with less than 10% titanium dioxide that is transparent with no color.
 Precision parts are machined using a diamond grinding process, and parts can then be optically polished as necessary using chemo-mechanical methods.
 This material is also sometimes specified for extreme UV applications.

-Insaco has many years’ experience fabricating precision parts from this material to exacting customer requirements.
+Since 1947, Insaco has had many years’ experience fabricating precision parts from this material to exacting customer requirements.
 The material is readily available in bulk.
 ULE is a registered trademark of Corning Glass, and since it is a proprietary material, where absolute material properties are critical to the application, it is best to contact the producer’s website directly to understand availability.
 For smaller precision parts, Insaco is able to source commercial material in its best form and then fabricate it to customer requirements.
 We are also willing and able to fabricate from customer supplied material if preferred.